MatheusNakai/MatheusNakai/README.md

 - 🔭 I’m currently working on https://github.com/DisPy2021
-- 🌱 I’m currently learning Building modern Python application on AWS
+- 🌱 I’m currently learning Web Programming with Python and JavaScript

 <a href="https://www.linkedin.com/in/matheus-nakai-36051a182/" alt="Linkedin">